 About Andrew

-He has been involved in the cooperative movement since 1992.
+He has been involved in the cooperative movement since 1992, including two years as editor of the Cooperative Business Journal.
 His interests include democratic processes, the intersection of cooperative economics and religion, community-based food production and distribution, international models for power-sharing, and cooperative disaster recovery techniques.

 Andrew is the author of Holy Cooperation!: Building Graceful Economiesa book that explores cooperative elements of Christianity.
-He has also presented a paper on common cooperative tendencies found in Judaism, Christianity and Islam; he is currently conducting research on 19th Century Mormon economic organizing.
+He has also presented a paper on common cooperative tendencies found in Judaism, Christianity and Islam; his more recent research includes a focus on 19th Century Mormon economic organizing.

-He maintains an occasional blog on general cooperative economics, and another on faith-based cooperation.
+He also maintains another blog on faith-based cooperation.

 I’m delighted that you stumbled across our http://www.cesj.org website and discovered our proposed “New Birth” project for a radical overhaul of the prison problem.
 Here’s our “Metro East Citizens Land Cooperative” project that has brought together the 11 mayors in one of America’s most-poverty impacted areas right across the river in Illinois from St. Louis: http://www.cesj.org/homestead/strategies/community/MECLCv2-07Legis.pdf.
 As a cooperative development specialist, I think you’ll appreciate our outside-the-box approach to democratizing ownership of the means of production for rebuilding communities, with Kelsonian innovations of finance.
 To give you some understanding of how we earn our bread, see http://www.eei-consultants.com.